But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

 I know that you already have landing pages where you collect email leads.
 But, this one is different.

-Find your own area of specialty and build an email list focused on that area alone.
-That’s what I call an elite email list.
+Find your own area of expertise and build an email list focused on that area alone.
+That’s what I call an elite email list to define search traffic.